Pinnata Castra: Location

 Pinnata Castra has most often been connected with Burghead Fort in modern-day Moray, but its location has been the subject of considerable debate.
 The archaeologist Ian Richmond identified it in 1922 on placename and archaeological grounds with the Roman legionary fortress at Inchtuthill north of modern-day Perth, which he excavated and believed to have been constructed with merlons, which he translated into Latin as pinnae.
 This theory was supported in 1949 by O. G. S. Crawford, and is still the identification given by Royal Commission on the Ancient and Historical Monuments of Scotland.
 Later scholars have rejected this suggestion, pointing out that Ptolemy's coordinates clearly place Pinnata Castra on the Moray coast, a conclusion further supported by the fact that both Ptolemy and the Ravenna Cosmography place Pinnata Castra near Tuesis, which is generally identified with the River Spey.

 Plotting the location of known sites in Ptolemy's Geography and adopting relative locations for unknown sites suggests that Pinnata Castra was located just to the east of Burghead.
-A precursor of the later Pictish fort at Burghead itself remains a strong candidate for the site, but alternative suggestions have included Inverness; the possible Roman camps at Thomshill near Elgin, or Balnageith near Forres; or a lost site within Culbin Sands.
+A precursor of the later Pictish fort at Burghead itself remains a strong candidate for the site, but alternative suggestions have included Inverness; the possible Roman camps at Thomshill near Elgin, or Balnageith near Forres; Cluny Hill in Forres or a lost site within Culbin Sands.

 Pinnata Castra was one of the four points within Britain that provided Ptolemy with astronomical data, with its longest day being recorded at 18.5 hours, compared to the 17 hours recorded at London, making it the furthest point north at which readings were taken.
 Its status as the northernmost polis listed suggests it marked the northern limit of the advance of the Roman army of Agricola, from whom Ptolemy is considered to have ultimately derived his data.